sdthompson1/babylon/fuzzing/README.md

 2. A new implementation being done in Isabelle (currently only partially implemented)

-This allows us to test the two implementations against each other, by running them on lots of different inputs, and ensuring that the two implementations give the same result when presented with the same input.
-If they do not, a bug in one or other of the compilers has been found.
+This gives an obvious testing opportunity: we can run both of the compilers on lots of different inputs, and confirm that they both "agree" on the result in each case.
+If not, then a bug in one or other of the compilers has been found.

-To develop this idea further, we can define the "result" of a compilation run to be one of the following status codes:
+To develop this idea further, we can define the "result" of a compilation to be one of the following status codes:

 | Status Code | Meaning |
 | --- | --- |